JIHUNJO123/auth/README.md

-SafeVault - A Capstone Project
+🛡️ SafeVault - Capstone Project
-SafeVault is a secure web application built with Flask, designed to demonstrate essential security practices.
-The project showcases the implementation of input validation, SQL injection prevention, secure authentication, and Role-Based Access Control (RBAC).
+SafeVault is a secure web application developed with the Flask framework, created as a capstone project to demonstrate essential web security practices.

+This project clearly showcases the implementation of input validation, SQL injection prevention, secure user authentication, and Role-Based Access Control (RBAC).

-Core Features
+🚀 Core Features
-Secure Authentication: Manages user login, logout, and sessions securely.

-Password Encryption: Utilizes Werkzeug's robust library for hashing and securing user passwords.
+🔐 Secure User Authentication: Provides secure login/logout functionality with session management.

+🛡️ Password Encryption: Protects user passwords with a strong hashing algorithm using the Werkzeug library.

-Input Validation: Enforces validation rules for usernames and all other form data.
+📝 Input Validation: Prevents invalid data by validating usernames and all other form submissions.

-SQL Injection Defense: Protects the database by using parameterized queries exclusively.
+💉 SQL Injection Prevention: Secures the database from SQL injection attacks by exclusively using parameterized queries.

-XSS Mitigation: Prevents Cross-Site Scripting attacks by automatically escaping user input in Jinja2 templates.
+⚔️ XSS Prevention: Mitigates Cross-Site Scripting (XSS) attacks through the auto-escaping feature of Jinja2 templates.

-Role-Based Access Control (RBAC): Implements an @admin_required decorator to restrict access to sensitive areas.
+👑 Role-Based Access Control (RBAC): Restricts access to admin-only pages by implementing an @admin_required decorator.

-Database: Employs SQLite for simplified database management.
+🗂️ Database: Uses the simple and convenient SQLite.

-Installation and Setup
+🛠️ Installation and Setup
-Clone the project repository:
+Clone the Project Repository

 Bash

 git clone <your-github-repo-url>
 cd safevault-capstone
-Create a virtual environment and install packages:
+Create a Virtual Environment and Install Dependencies

 Bash

+# Create a virtual environment
 python -m venv venv

+# Activate the virtual environment (For Windows, use: venv\Scripts\activate)
-source venv/bin/activate  # For Windows: venv\Scripts\activate
+source venv/bin/activate

+# Install the required packages
 pip install -r requirements.txt
-Launch the application:
+Run the Application

 Bash

 python app.py
-The application will then be running at http://127.0.0.1:5000.
+After running, you can access the application by navigating to http://127.0.0.1:5000 in your web browser.

-Sample Credentials
+🧪 Test Credentials
-Administrator: username: admin, password: adminpass

-Standard User: username: user, password: userpass
+The following two accounts have been pre-configured to allow for testing the different roles.

+Administrator (Admin)

+Username: admin

+Password: adminpass

+Standard User (User)

+Username: user

+Password: userpass

-You can also register new accounts, which are assigned the 'user' role by default.
+You can also register new users through the sign-up page.
+Newly registered users are assigned the 'user' role by default.

-AI-Assisted Development
+✨ AI-Assisted Development (How Copilot Assisted)
-GitHub Copilot was utilized to accelerate development by generating secure code patterns for features like parameterized SQL queries, password hashing, and the RBAC decorator.
-It also helped scaffold boilerplate code for Flask routes and HTML templates, allowing for a greater focus on implementing and refining the core security features.
+This project was developed with the assistance of GitHub Copilot.
+Copilot was utilized to generate secure code patterns, such as parameterized SQL queries, password hashing functions, and the structure for the RBAC decorator.

+It also helped to quickly write boilerplate code for Flask routes and HTML templates, which allowed for a greater focus on implementing and refining the core security features.